top of page

 Today Audrey cares for, teaches from, and feeds herself in part from a permaculture garden in west Broadway.
 The garden was built atop gravel, and has been building soil for years.
 A no till, no weed, no water method of growing provides a low-maintenance operation.
 She works with nature instead of against it, trusting it to provide for her needs.
 Sometimes this means eating things others normally wouldn’t, like thistles, but Audrey is grateful for ways the garden has helped her.
 Living on processed food from the grocery store, she experienced many regular flare-ups from chronic illness.
 Living off the garden has helped her feel healthier and more energized.
 It’s provided her with food security, which is what her garden is all about.
 She shares her knowledge and her harvest with others struggling to feed themselves, building the community that’s needed for healthy, sustainable food systems.

 Audrey has much more knowledge to share, if you would like to learn more from her, drop by and help out in the garden.
 You might find her working the soil with her natural, multi-purpose deer antler gardening tools, which she finds connects her to the spirit of the deer, whose nibbles on vegetation encourages the sprouting of fresh new growth.
-Come out on Wednesdays at 7pm, and Saturdays at 10am, to 545 Broadway, where you can help things grow, and learn some amazing things.
-If you want to help Audrey and others struggling with food security, you can donate to the Good Food Club here.

 Together, we can learn, grow, and change for the better.